No-Country/c9-02-t-csharp-react/README.md

     o	amount: Amount to transfer.
-    o	idSourceAccount: ID of the user’s own account. o	Cbu_cvu: CBU or CVU of the account to which the transfer is to be made. o	Alias: Alias of the account to which the transfer is to be made.
+    o	idSourceAccount: ID of the user’s own account. o	Cbu_cvu: CBU or CVU of the account to which the transfer is to be made. o	alias: Alias of the account to which the transfer is to be made.

 •	The user will be able to exchange rewards for points.